Economics at UNC

 If you're passionate about solving society's most pressing problems, then consider studying Economics at UNC.
 We'll help you build the foundation you need to look at issues such as poverty, unemployment and inflation from a logical, analytical angle.

 You'll use traditional and contemporary economic tools and concepts, as well as theories and quantitative analysis, to understand real-world problems.

 In addition, the faculty and staff in the Department of Economics work with the outside community and provide services such as economic analysis, economic content training for teachers, and scholarly contributions to the external academic community.

-Effective Fall 2015, the Department of Economics implemented emphases so students could align their undergraduate economics degree more closely with their career interests and/or graduate school aspirations.
-In addition to the traditional Bachelor of Arts degree in economics that they can still choose, UNC students can now earn a Bachelor of Arts in Economics with the following emphases:
+Effective Fall 2015, the Department of Economics implemented concentrations so students could align their undergraduate economics degree more closely with their career interests and/or graduate school aspirations.
+In addition to the traditional Bachelor of Arts degree in economics that they can still choose, UNC students can now earn a Bachelor of Arts in Economics with the following concentrations:

 Work as a business economist or enroll in graduate business programs.